Azure/cloud-rolesandops/README.md

 ### Reliable (WAF: Reliability)

 Services that can be used to manage reliability in Azure include:
-- Advisor
+- Azure Advisor
-- Chaos Studio
+- Azure Chaos Studio
 - Azure Monitor
 - Log Analytics
 - Workbooks